BahodirovaS/Take4/Passenger/README.md

 - [FIXED]ETA of driver is currently a random number for the passenger
 - [FIXED]eta once the ride has started on the passenger screen needs to be fixed to match actual google maps data
 - [FIXED]passenger needs eta of driver and eta to get to destination
-- [FIXED]active ride page for passenger doesn't show origin address -> destioantion address underneath "Active Ride"
+- [FIXED]active ride page for passenger doesn't show origin address -> destination address underneath "Active Ride"

 - tip is showing up in the Connect account of the driver, but the fare share isn't